LucaDP07/TravelBlog/README.md

 - CSS: In order to style the content created with HTML, and give responsiveness to the pages, the CSS language has been used.
 - Java Script: JS was used with Bootstrap to provide interaction on the front-end.
 - Python: It was used to code the back end of the project.
-- Google Fonts: I used the Kanit and sans-serif font.
 - Pixabay: I used this platform for all the images displayed around the website.
 - Bootstrap: Bootstrap was used to style the website, add responsiveness and interactivity.
 - Cloudinary: Cloudinary was used for hosting the images.